BcnRust/devbcn-workshop/docs/src/backend/12_library.md

 ## Moving the endpoints

-Open the `api > shuttle > src` folder and create a new file called `health.rs`.
+Open the `api > lib > src` folder and create a new file called `health.rs`.
 This file will contain just one endpoint that will be used to check the health of the API, but for the sake of the example, we are going to **temporary move** our previous endpoints here.

 Copy the following code in `api > shuttle > src > main.rs` to our recently created file `health.rs`: